 Accident Resource Center of Michigan

-According to the United States Bureau of Labor Statistics, construction accidents account for 20% of deaths in industrial settings, the greatest percentage of deaths reported for any industry sector in 2001.
-In the same year, there were approximately 481,000 non-fatal injuries and illnesses in the construction industry and 1,225 fatal occupational injuries.
-Common physical injuries in the work place, such as fractures, thermal burn injuries, head, neck and brain injuries and back and spinal cord injuries, are caused by falls from heights, dangerous machinery, motor vehicle accidents and impacts from falling objects.
+According to recent OSHA statistics, nearly 5200 workers were killed on the job in 2016, an average of about 100 per week or 14 deaths a day .
+Common physical injuries in the work place, such as fractures, thermal burn injuries, head, neck and brain injuries and back and spinal cord injuries, are caused by falls from heights, dangerous machinery, motor vehicle accidents, impacts from falling objects and crush injuries.
 Other workplace hazards include electrocution, exposure to dangerous chemicals, loud noise, and biological agents.
 Road construction workers are at special risk of receiving injuries on construction sites that allow motor vehicle traffic to pass through.
+Construction workers are at great risk for death or injury with about 20% of fatalities occurring in the private sector construction industry.

 Death and serious injury suffered by construction workers often involve multiple injuries to the skin, muscles, joints and internal organs.
 If the worker’s limbs have been compressed for some time under a heavy object, he or she might have sustained a crush injury which disrupts circulation of the blood and may cause the individual to go into traumatic shock.
 If left untreated, crush injuries can have severe consequences involving kidney damage or amputation of the affected limb.